|Overall Rating||Liked it!|

-Bindings: Rome Katana
+Bindings: Rome Katana, Burton Cartel,

 Set Up: Close to centered 22″ wide 15 front -3 back

 On Snow Feel: Felt like it was a camber board of old and the flat to rocker in the tip/tail is more on the minimal side.
 It’s fast, stable and carvy but it’s also on the catchy side.
-Even thought we reference this as hybrid camber it’s more like what we call mostly camber.
+Even though we reference this as hybrid camber it’s more like what we call mostly camber.

-Turn Initiation: Even with the wider waist of 25.5 cm, which is on the wide side for size 8.5 and 9 for Peter and I, the Mtn Division turned better than we thought it would.
+Turn Initiation: Even with the wider waist of 25.5 cm, which is on the wide side for size 8.5 and 9 for Peter and me, the Mtn Division turned better than we thought it would.
 It took a little work for us to get it to commit to an edge but when it did it had spring out of it.

-Skidded Turns: Not the easiest to skid turns and not really a board to for the entry level or even intermediate rider.
+Skidded Turns: Not the easiest to skid turns and not really a board to for the entry-level or even intermediate rider.

-Carving: That slightly wider waist width gave Peter and I all the edge we needed with out any toe/heel drag so we could really lay into a carve for a 155.
-Also all that camber really pops you out of the carve and set’s you up for the next turn.
+Carving: That slightly wider waist width gave Peter and I all the edge we needed without any toe/heel drag so we could really lay into a carve for a 155.
+Also, all that camber really pops you out of the carve and set’s you up for the next turn.
 If you like to carve this should please you.

-Uneven Terrain: It’s flex is forgiving enough in uneven snow but the slower turn initiation (for Peter and I) was not ideal to weave in and out of uneven snow.
+Uneven Terrain: Its flex is forgiving enough in uneven snow but the slower turn initiation (for Peter and me) was not ideal to weave in and out of uneven snow.
 If you have larger feet like size 10’s this might be a little easier but it still didn’t feel like our first choice for mid to end of the day snow.
 It’s more at home in groomed snow.

-Edge Hold: It gripped very well in the few patches of hard snow we had but in soft snow it wasn’t overly grippy.
+Edge Hold: It gripped very well in the few patches of hard snow we had but in soft snow, it wasn’t overly grippy.

 Flex: Feels like most freeride boards these days.
-It’s a snappy medium stiff flex.
+It’s a snappy medium/stiff flex.

-Switch: Not this boards strength even with the centered stance on side cut.
+Switch: Not this boards strength even with the centered stance on sidecut.
 Just felt a bit off.
-With the centered stance on side cut you would think that this would give you an easier ride switch but it didn’t work for us.
+With the centered stance on side cut, you would think that this would give you an easier ride switch but it didn’t work for us.

 Jibbing: Nope……not a good idea.

 Pipe: Nope didn’t go there but don’t think I would like it that much as I generally like quicker turning board there.
-Still it would probably drive wall to wall well.
+Still, it would probably drive wall to wall well.